 Chicago Theatre Breaks

-Chicago the Musical theatre breaks will run from 26 March 2018 at the Phoenix theatre.
+Chicago the Musical theatre breaks are now available to 6 October 2018 at the Phoenix theatre.

 From reality to fantasy, from prison to courtroom to stage, Chicago the Musical is a captivating tale of intrigue, love, betrayal and rivalry as Roxie Hart uses her trail for the murder of boyfriend and subsequent notoriety to propel herself to showbiz stardom along with another murderous chorus girl, Velma Kelly.